rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

 comments: true
 ---

-## When temporal coupling are a necessary evil
+## When temporal coupling is a necessary evil
 While writing a library or a core part of a system that relies mostly in IO operations you might need that the state of the previous IO operations works as setup for the tests that follows.
 Nonetheless, its good to mention that every test should be independent from each other and at the beginning of it you can setup certain state if needed.
 Also